FrancisDunne/Incident_Report_Analysis/README.md

 The project utilized various tools and methodologies to achieve its objectives:

 - Incident response frameworks for structured incident handling.
-- Analysis tools for dissecting the incident and identifying its root causes.
+- Analysis mindset for dissecting the incident and identifying its root causes.
-- Security monitoring solutions for real-time threat detection and response.
 - Collaboration platforms for effective communication among response teams.
-- Documentation tools for documenting incident details and response actions.
+- Documenting the incident details and response actions.

 ## Steps
 Incident senario: